Yizhuo0506/USV_autoberthing_task/README.md

 * `experiment=EXPERIMENT` - Sets the name of the experiment.
 * `max_iterations=MAX_ITERATIONS` - Sets how many iterations to run for.
 Reasonable defaults are provided for the provided environments.

-Hydra also allows setting variables inside config files directly as command line arguments.
-As an example, to set the minibatch size for a rl_games training run, you can use `train.params.config.minibatch_size=64`.
+Hydra also allows setting variables inside config files directly as command-line arguments.
+For example, to set the minibatch size for an rl_games training run, you can use `train.params.config.minibatch_size=64`.
 Similarly, variables in task configs can also be set.
 For example, `task.env.episodeLength=100`.

 #### Hydra Notes

 Default values for each of these are found in the `omniisaacgymenvs/cfg/config.yaml` file.

-The way that the `task` and `train` portions of the config works are through the use of config groups.
+The way that the `task` and `train` portions of the config work is through the use of config groups.
 You can learn more about how these work [here](https://hydra.cc/docs/tutorials/structured_config/config_groups/) The actual configs for `task` are in `omniisaacgymenvs/cfg/task/<TASK>.yaml` and for `train` in `omniisaacgymenvs/cfg/train/<TASK>PPO.yaml`.

-In some places in the config you will find other variables referenced (for example, `num_actors: ${....task.env.numEnvs}`).
+In some places in the config, you will find other variables referenced (for example, `num_actors: ${....task.env.numEnvs}`).
 Each `.` represents going one level up in the config hierarchy.
  This is documented fully [here](https://omegaconf.readthedocs.io/en/latest/usage.html#variable-interpolation).